 iPhones and iPads are now surprisingly indispensable tools for quadriplegics who have limited mobility, even though smart devices are primarily controlled through a touchscreen.
 The introduction of “Switch Control” in iOS, along with the tecla-e, means that those with limited mobility (resulting from spinal cord injuries, MS, ALS, cerebral palsy, or muscular dystrophy, to name a few) can now use simple switches (for example buttons, sip-and-puffs, joysticks) to control their smart device.
 This has opened up millions of apps to those with mobility issues -- some of which can completely replace some equipment that's especially been “made for the disabled.”

-The Tecla Shield connects up to six switches to a mobile device wirelessly through Bluetooth.
+The tecla-e connects with up to 8 Bluetooth-enabled devices.
 With a single switch, a series of switches, or a joystick, users can gain full control over their touchscreen device without ever physically interacting with the screen.
 In general, while as little as a single button switch can yield full control over the iPad or iPhone, the device navigation gets faster with every additional switch used.

 Here are nine (maybe / maybe not?) surprising examples of how people with limited mobility are leveraging this setup to take advantage of mobile technologies: